typelevel/typelevel.github.com/_posts/2015-07-13-type-members-parameters.md

-By knowing about equivalences and being able to discover more, you have a powerful tool for understanding unfamiliar aspects of Scala: just translate the problem back to what you know, and think about what it means there, because the conclusion will still hold when you translate it back.
+By knowing about equivalences and being able to discover more, you have a powerful tool for understanding unfamiliar aspects of Scala: just translate the problem back to what you know and think about what it means there, because the conclusion will still hold when you translate it forward.
 (Category theorists, eat your hearts out.)

-In this vein, we will next generalize the above rule about existential methods, discovering a simple tool for determining whether two method types *in general* are equivalent, and so that things you know about one easily carry over to the other.
+In this vein, we will next generalize the above rule about existential methods, discovering a simple tool for determining whether two method types *in general* are equivalent, whereby things you know about one easily carry over to the other.
 We will also explore methods that *cannot* be written in the existential style, at least under Scala’s restrictions.